-The Sunset Run for Refugees is a special running event on the evening of Wednesday, June 20th, World Refugee Day, involving running and fitness clubs from throughout Washington DC that will culminate in a candlelight display and vigil at the Lincoln Memorial Reflecting Pool.
+The Sunset Run for Refugees is a special running event on the evening of Thursday, June 20th, World Refugee Day, involving the runners, walkers, and community of Washington, DC that will culminate in a candlelight display and vigil at the Lincoln Memorial Reflecting Pool.
 With candles in hand, we will form a “caravan of light and hope” and embark on a short run or walk as the sun sets on the horizon.
-Our journey concludes at the Lincoln Memorial Reflecting Pool, where our symbolic caravan of light and hope for refugees will come togehter for a massive candlelight vigil in support of refugees around the globe as the sun sets in our Nation's Capital.
+Our journey concludes at the Lincoln Memorial Reflecting Pool, where our symbolic caravan of light and hope for refugees will come together for a massive candlelight vigil in support of refugees around the globe as the sun sets in our Nation's Capital.
 We aim to emanate light and hope out into the world on World Refugee Day.

-This event will also raise money for four refugee relief organizations -- American Refugee Committee, Care International, Save the Children, and International Rescue Committee.
+This event will also raise money for four refugee relief organizations -- American Refugee Committee, CARE, Save the Children, and International Rescue Committee.

 There is no ticket or entry fee needed for the Sunset Run for Refugees, but registration through Eventbrite is strongly encouraged.
 Additionally, please RSVP on our Facebook event and encourage others to do so, too!